UW-COSMOS/cosmos-demo/README.md

 ## Common issues

-cosmos image exits with an exit code of 137
+cosmos image execution stops with an exit code of 137.
     This is likely due to the model application process being killed by a memory manager.
 Often it means that docker has not been provisioned enough memory.
+See https://docs.docker.com/config/containers/resource_constraints/ and check the memory allocated to docker on your system.

+Delay between exit code 0 (succesful model completion) and availability of data in visualizer.
+After successful execution of the Cosmos pipeline, there is a short delay before the output is made available in the visualizer.
+The visualizer accessible at http://localhost:5002 will report non-zero summary KB stats (e.g., more than 0 documents) once the database has been populated.